Deepika2001-p/Genainotes/presentation.md

                                 MODULE 3

-CENTRALITY : It measures how important a node is in a network.
+CENTRALITY : It measures how important a node is in a graph.

 ex: how student (or) teacher important in a school.